fsnelder/Project-7-Minishell/README.md

 # Project-7-Minishell

 The seventh project is creating a (mini) version of the shell.
-The program must handle the following thins:
+The program must handle the following things:

 -  ’ (single quote) which should prevent the shell from interpreting the metacharacters in the quoted sequence.